Nithin-Raj-C-123/todotodo/backend/readme.md

 - Delete tasks.
 - View all tasks in a user-friendly interface.
 - REST API for task management (GET, POST, PUT, DELETE).
+## limitations
+- No Task Prioritization or Categorization
+Tasks are displayed in the order they were created, and there is no built-in feature for setting priorities or categorizing tasks (e.g., work, personal, urgent).​

+- No Data Export or Import
+There is no functionality to export tasks to a file (like CSV or JSON) or import tasks from an external source, which limits data portability and backup options.​

+- Limited Search and Filter Capabilities
+The app does not provide advanced search or filter options (e.g., by due date, completion status, or keyword), making it harder to manage a large number of tasks efficiently.
+# Tools
+- Django Framework: The core backend framework for building web applications and managing the app logic, models, views, and URLs.​
+- Python: The programming language used for writing Django code and backend logic.​
+- SQLite: The default database engine for storing task data in Django projects, though PostgreSQL or MySQL can also be used for larger apps.​
+- HTML, CSS, JavaScript: Used for creating the frontend templates and user interface, often with libraries like Bootstrap for styling.​
+- Django REST Framework (DRF): Used if you want to expose REST API endpoints for tasks (GET, POST, PUT, DELETE).​
+- Git: For version control and managing code changes.​
+- Virtual Environment (venv): To isolate project dependencies and avoid conflicts with other Python projects.​
+- Text Editor/IDE: Tools like VS Code, PyCharm, or Sublime Text for coding.​
+- Browser: For testing and accessing the app locally at http://127.0.0.1:8000/.

 ## Project Structure